kalu-o/mLEARn/README.md

 ```

 ## 4. Developer API
-api_doc.pdf us the programming API located in the doc/ directory.
+api_doc.pdf is the programming API located in the doc/ directory.

 ## 5. Contibuting and Bug Reporting
 mLEARn is open-source; therefore contributions from developers and deep learning enthusiasts are welcome.
 Issues/bug reports can be opened at https://github.com/kalu-o/mLEARn/issues.
 Pull requests and changes are also welcome.